 - How to view picture and video locations on a map

-- How to quickly copy a picture or video to the clipboard in Moments or Albums
+- How to quickly copy pictures or videos to the clipboard from Moments

 - How to hide images in the Photos app